 I put my hand around her slender waist, pull her close and stare into her gorgeous green eyes, which seem to instantly dissipate my anger.
 “You’ve got it all worked out haven’t you?”

 I can almost feel the cogs going round in my head.
 Shopping?
 When did I agree to that?
-I think I’ve taken a bit too long to answer as Emily punches me hard on the shoulder.
+I think I’ve taken a bit too long to answer, and the hard punch to my shoulder confirms it.

 “Don’t tell me you forgot?
 Oh my God, Nathan.
 We discussed this last night.
 How could you forget already?”